 - Wig and Gavel Pub: Traditional British style pub with impressive beer list

 Adults will have no shortage of fun activities on Royal Caribbean’s Mariner of the Seas.
 With several watering holes, you could easily do a night of just pub crawls, checking out each one’s specialty!
 If sports is your thing, you can also catch live streams of games over at Playmakers while you enjoy a beer & chicken wings!

 There are trivia games going on during the day and in the evenings along with special classes where you can learn everything from how to dance to make sushi!

-Where the Mariner of the Seas falls short
+The Downside of Mariner of the Seas

 While we loved all the fun activities the ship has for the kids, we found that the night life was not as family friendly.
 There were plenty of late night dance parties and comedians but as far as activities geared toward family-friendly entertainment, the ship fell short.

 We spent three nights on the ship.
 The first night, we attended an Circus themed Ice Show that started after dinner.
 The show was fine enough, but it ended around 8:30 and there was really nothing for us to do afterward.
 We tried to play putt-putt, but found the course completely dark!

 The next two nights only had shows (juggler/ comedian) that started at 10:15.
 When dinner ends at 7:30, it would have been nice to have something to be able to do.
 We attempted to book the Escape Room, but we were told that it gets booked three months in advance, so we were out of luck.
 We ended up playing shuffleboard and watching a movie by the pool.

 Tips for Mariner of the Seas